 For example, The New York Times has TBrand, which has worked with brands including Dropbox, Invesco, Tide and many others to create all types of journalistic content.
 The New York Times runs this type of content on their website but clearly labels it as a “paid post” and notes that “The news and editorial staffs of The New York Times had no role in this post’s creation.”
 This helps the news outlet maintain its credibility and it allows the company paying for the content to show it is transparent and trustworthy as well.

 Once you have the right team, you need to set up your brand journalism operation—strong processes and procedures to produce compelling content.
 Since you’re in the journalism business now, you definitely want to follow the news, meaning trends and headlines.
-You don’t necessarily need to break stories, but if there is a major story that everyone in your space is talking about, you probably want to have a unique take on the topic.
+You don’t necessarily need to break stories, but if there is a major story that everyone in your space is talking about, you probably want to have a unique take on the topic via your brand journalists.

 You also will need to figure out how much content you can produce on an ongoing basis.
 As a journalism outlet, you will need to produce content on a regular cadence so readers know they can rely on you.
 And journalism isn’t just the news of the day, it can also involve longer-term projects such as profiles, in-depth series, or features.
-You will want to plan out a mix of these different types of stories that will work best for you.
+Plan out a mix of these different types of stories that will work best for you.

 Building in time for editing and fact checking is essential.
-You want to publish trustworthy, reliable content.
+Your brand journalists want to publish trustworthy, reliable content.
 That takes time and care.

-Companies are using brand journalism in many different ways.
+Companies are using brand journalists in many different ways.
 We mentioned Marriott and Starbucks.
 Other Fortune 500 companies doing brand journalism well include (but are by no means limited to!):

 Adobe: CMO by Adobe is an example of branded journalism that has found a powerful niche that makes sense for its brand.
 As its tagline says “Insights, expertise and inspiration for and by digital leaders.”